SharePoint/sp-dev-docs/docs/apis/webhooks/webhooks-reference-implementation.md

 * The location of your webhook service URL to send the notifications.
 * The expiration date of the webhook.

-Once you've requested SharePoint to add your webhook SharePoint will validate that your webhook service endpoint exists.
+After you've requested SharePoint to add your webhook, SharePoint will validate that your webhook service endpoint exists.
 It sends a validation string to your service endpoint.
 SharePoint expects that your service endpoint returns the validation string within 5 seconds.
 If this process fails then the webhook creation is canceled.
 If you've deployed your service then this will work and SharePoint returns an HTTP 201 message on the POST request the application initially sent.
 The payload in the response contains the ID of the new webhook subscription.

 ![Adding a webhook](../../../images/webhook-sample-add-process.png)